marmelab/react-admin/docs/CreateEdit.md

 ## Margin

-By default, react-admin input components use the Material Design "dense" mrgin.
+By default, react-admin input components use the Material Design "dense" margin.
 If you want to use the "normal" or "none" margins, you can either set the `margin` prop on each Input component individually, or set the `margin` prop directly on the Form component.
 In that case, the Form component will transmit the `margin` to each Input.

 ```jsx
 export const PostEdit = (props) => (